Maccabi Tel Aviv F.C.: 2000s

 The following season Maccabi Tel Aviv won a dramatic league championship from title rivals Maccabi Haifa.
 On the eve of the last day of the season, head coach Nir Klinger's lads led the league table on goal difference alone.
 On the day itself Maccabi Haifa led 0–5 at half time against Ashdod while Maccabi were still looking for their first goal against Hapoel Petah Tikva.
 Only in the second half did they score the three goals (to no reply) that pushed their goal difference past Maccabi Haifa and brought the Championship plate back to the Maccabi Tel Aviv trophy cabinet.

 Maccabi's most significant achievement of the decade came in the 2004–05 season when the team reached the group stages of the Champions League.
-In the play-off stages they beat the Greek side PAOK Thessaloniki and became Israel's second club, after Maccabi Haifa two years earlier, to reach the group stages.
+In the play-off stages they beat the Greek side PAOK and became Israel's second club, after Maccabi Haifa two years earlier, to reach the group stages.
 There they were drawn against three giants of European football, the German Bayern Munich, the Italian Juventus and the Dutch Ajax.
 Nonetheless, Maccabi succeeded in finishing the group stage with a precious four points after beating Ajax and drawing with Juventus at home.
 Paradoxically they ended an unstable league season eighth in the table but once again came away with the State Cup after winning a penalty shoot-out in a final against Maccabi Herzliya that ended 2–2 after extra time.

 After this third State Cup in five seasons, Maccabi's fortunes dipped drastically and other clubs took turns winning the league and the Cup.
 The 2005–06 season will be remembered in particular, earning the nickname "the Galacticos season", for a team that brought together the likes of Israeli international Eyal Berkovic, Croatian star Đovani Roso and Maccabi all-time great Avi Nimni.
 Despite the star-studded squad, Maccabi failed to translate that quality into winning form and ended the season in the bottom half of the table.

 On 28 December 2007, during the 2007–08 season, the club was transferred to the hands of billionaire Alex Shnaider.
 Shnaider diverted large sums of money to the club, mainly for paying off debts and for developing the youth department.
 In 2008 alone, Shnaider invested nearly NIS₪40 million from his own money into the club.
 Overall, in just over a year's time, Shnaider had invested approximately US$20 million in the team.

 On 3 August 2009, Shnaider passed the team on to another Canadian billionaire's hands, Mitchell Goldhar.
 This handover was done for no cost, but against a commitment to pay off the team's debts to Loni Herzkovitz.